eamenatt/Code-Quiz/README.md

 # Code Quiz

-This is the 4th homework assignment for GW coding bootcamp.
-This is a time-based, multiple-choice quiz with dynamically updated HTML and CSS using JS.
+This project is a simple quiz to test the users knowledge of JavaScript.
+The user clicks the start button and has 120 seconds to answer 10 questions.
+For every wrong answer they are deducted 5 seconds.
+At the end they are asked to enter in a moniker for the "High Score" board.
+This is a time-based, multiple-choice quiz with dynamically updated HTML and CSS using JavaScript.

 # Deployed Application:
 https://eamenatt.github.io/Code-Quiz/